MadLlama25/Fastmail-AI-Summarizer/README.md

 - 🎨 **Modern UI** - Clean interface with animated summary display and rich text formatting
 - 📋 **Action Buttons** - Copy to clipboard, print, and text size adjustment
 - 🔄 **Real-time Status** - Visual connection indicators and smart error handling
+- 💬 **Interactive Chat** - Ask questions about your emails with two powerful modes:
+  - **Basic Mode**: Chat about your recent summarized emails
+  - **Enhanced Mode**: Search and interact with your entire Fastmail mailbox in real-time

 ## Prerequisites